Skip to main content Skip to navigation

 Optional modules

 The MSc Economics and the MSc Economics and International Financial Economics require you to take three optional modules, while the MSc Behavioural and Economic Science (Economics Track) programme requires you to take four optional modules.
+MSc Economics and Data Science requires that you take two optional modules.
 All optional modules will be taken in the Spring Term.

 You may also wish to sample or audit further options (that is, sit in on the lectures) if you can find the time.
 However, please do not ask to be examined for more than required number of optional modules as departmental policy does not allow for this, for the simple reason that our MSc programmes are already very intensive.
 Should you wish to audit an additional optional module please speak first with the module leader and then inform the Postgraduate Office if permission is granted.

 We are intending to offer the options listed on the MSc ModulesLink opens in a new window webpages.
 Although we try to run all optional modules, occasionally, we have to withdraw a module due to availability of staff or the number of students who choose it.
 If this is the case, you will be informed as soon as possible.
-Please note that EC979 Health Economics will not be running in 2024/25.
+To gain more information about a module you can view the module Moodle page.
+Search for the module code and click the self-enrolment button.

 Please be aware that when modules reach full capacity, we may decide to cap optional module numbers via random ballot.
 This means you may be asked to select a different module.